telosnetwork/telos-decide/docs/ContractAPI.md

 Reclaims tokens from a voter to the treasury manager.

-- `voter` is the name of the account from which to reclaim.
+- name `voter`: the name of the account from which to reclaim.

-- `quantity` is the amount of tokens to reclaim.
+- asset `quantity`: the amount of tokens to reclaim.

-- `memo` is a memo describing the reclamation.
+- strin `memo`: a memo describing the reclamation.

 ```
 cleos push action trailservice reclaim '["someaccount", "5.00 TEST", "reclaim memo"]' -p manager